Efficiency analysis of double perturbed pairwise comparison matrices: Introduction

 where $x_1,\dots,x_{n-1}>0$.

 The elements of a PCM approximate the ratios of the weights, therefore the ratios of the elements of the weight vector should be as close as possible to the corresponding matrix elements.
-If a weight vector cannot be trivially improved in this regard (there is no other weight vector which is at least as good approximation, and strictly better in at least one position), it is called Pareto optimal or efficient.
-It has been proved that the eigenvector method does not always produce an efficient solution.
-However, in some special cases the eigenvector method always gives an efficient weight vector.
-If the PCM is simple perturbed, i.e., it differs from a consistent PCM in only one element and its reciprocal, the principal right eigenvector is efficient \cite{Abele-NagyBozoki2015}.
-In the paper this will be extended to double perturbed PCMs, which only differ from a consistent PCM in two elements and their reciprocals.
-These special types of PCMs are not just theoretically important, but also occur in real decision problems.
-Poesz \cite{Poesz2009} gathered a handful of empirical PCMs that were analyzed in \cite{BozokiFulopPoesz2011}; out of 90 matrices of size at most $6 \times 6$, 53 were either consistent, simple perturbed or double perturbed (see \cite[Table 1]{BozokiFulopPoesz2011}).
+If a weight vector cannot be trivially improved in this regard (there is no other weight vector which is at least as good approximation, and strictly better in at least one position), it is called Pareto optimal or ef{\kern0pt}f{\kern0pt}icient.
+It has been proved that the eigenvector method does not always produce an ef{\kern0pt}f{\kern0pt}icient solution \cite[Section 3]{BlanqueroCarrizosaConde2006}.
+However, in some special cases the eigenvector method always gives an ef{\kern0pt}f{\kern0pt}icient weight vector.
+If the PCM is simple perturbed, i.e., it dif{\kern0pt}fers from a consistent PCM in only one element and its reciprocal, the principal right eigenvector is ef{\kern0pt}f{\kern0pt}icient \cite{Abele-NagyBozoki2016}.
+In the paper this will be extended to double perturbed PCMs, which only dif{\kern0pt}fer from a consistent PCM in two elements and their reciprocals.